-In the Usoskin et al. (2016) procedure, the comparisons with the reference dataset are made by, effectively, considering the relationship between an observer's sunspot group count and the statistics of the fraction of all observation days that were "active" (i.e., on which sunspots were observed).
-Hence the only requirement is that the observer had distinguished between days on which he/she could see the solar disk but detected no sunspots (i.e. non-active days) from days on which the solar disk could not be observed (i.e., missing data, for example due to cloud cover).
+In the Usoskin et al. (2016) procedure, the comparisons with the reference data set are made by, effectively, considering the relationship between an observer's sunspot group count and the statistics of the fraction of all observation days that were "active" (i.e., on which sunspots were observed).
+Hence, the only requirement is that the observer had distinguished between days on which he/she could see the solar disk but detected no sunspots (i.e., nonactive days) and days on which the solar disk could not be observed (i.e., missing data, for example, due to cloud cover).
 The method uses the probability distribution functions (pdfs) of different group numbers and makes no assumptions of proportionality or linearity of the relationship between the data from different observers.

-Another example of the use of a non-parametric, daisy-chain-free calibration of observers is the recent work by Friedli (2016) who re-calibrated observers using the statistics of N_S , N_G and the ratio N_S/N_G .
-At the time of writing, this work has yet to be published so we do not include it here as one of the data composites tested: however, the data sequence derived by Friedli (2016) is similar to R{UEA} which is tested.
+Another example of the use of a nonparametric, daisy-chainfree calibration of observers is the recent work by Friedli (2016), who recalibrated observers using the statistics of $N{\rm S}$ , $N{\rm G}$ , and the ratio $N{\rm S}/N{\rm G}$ .
+At the time of writing, this work has yet to be published, so we do not include it here as one of the data composites tested: however, the data sequence derived by Friedli (2016) is similar to $R{\rm UEA}$ , which is tested.